jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 In 1996, at a Nordic educators' meeting in Sweden, I had the good fortune to meet a Danish mathematician and physicist who expressed the desire to work with me.
 His name is Helge Kastrup, and everything I say further on this page is due to our partnership.

-Helge and I have published two books and numerous papers and given may talks.
+Helge and I have published two books and numerous papers and given many talks.

 The first book is on general science anxiety (dedicated to the memory of Bjørn):

-Student Attitudes, Student Anxieties, and How to Address Them: A Handbook for Science Teachers, H. Kastrup and J. V. Mallow, London: Institute of Physics (2016)
+Student Attitudes, Student Anxieties, and How to Address Them: A Handbook for Science Teachers, H. Kastrup and J. V. Mallow, London: Institute of Physics (2016)  https://iopscience.iop.org/book/mono/978-1-6817-4265-6.pdf

 Th second book is on physics anxiety in particular:

-Fear of Physics, H. Kastrup and J. V. Mallow, London: Institute of Physics (2023).
+Fear of Physics, H. Kastrup and J. V. Mallow, London: Institute of Physics (2023).  https://store.ioppublishing.org/page/detail/Fear-of-Physics//?k=9780750348645

 SO WHAT EXACTLY IS SCIENCE ANXIETY?